yao-suke/zilliqa-nftauthentication/README.md

 - [Setup and Build](#setup)

 ## The Problem <a name="problem"></a>
 The onboarding process for employees at tech companies is a long road of usernames, new email addresses, and passwords across several different internal tools.
 Even with tools such as Okta and GMail to authenticate employees quickly, this can become a hassle if you're attempting to login to your company accounts on another device(cellphone,tablet,etc.) Also, a third party sits between you and having access to these internal tools often to grant you access - the IT Security Deparment.
 Can NFTs completely replace this process in companies, allowing for easier authentication to internal tools?
+Also, is the solution created in this project transferable into different use cases?

-## User Flow <a name="solution"></a>
+## User Flow <a name="userflow"></a>
 <img src="https://github.com/yao-suke/zilliqa-nftauthentication/blob/main/Screen%20Shot%202021-10-18%20at%2012.30.13%20AM.png" width="500" height="450"/>

-## Systems Design
+## Systems Design <a name="design"></a>
 <img src="https://github.com/yao-suke/zilliqa-nftauthentication/blob/main/Screen%20Shot%202021-10-19%20at%2010.12.04%20PM.png" width="500" height="450"/>

 ## Potential Use Cases <a name="usecases"></a>